bobby-rust/travlr/README.md

 ## Reflection

-- How has this course helped you in reaching your professional goals?
+- (Q) How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field? \\

-  Throughout this course, I have gotten familiar with the Angular, which is a popular frontend framework used in enterprise applications.
+- (A) Throughout this course, I have gotten familiar with the Angular, which is a popular frontend framework used in enterprise applications.
 This diversifies my skillset beyond my previous knowledge of only React.
 I have learned the handlebars templating language used in server-side rendering.
 Overall, these